 Reading assessment - Each new student is required to take the Reading Skills Test.
 A student's placement in RDG 085 is determined by the score achieved on this test.

-Mathematics assessment - Each new student is required to take a Mathematics Test: Numerical and Algebra Skills.
+Mathematics assessment - Each new student is required to take a Math placement test.
 A student's placement in MTH 091, MTH 092 or a college level mathematics course is determined by the score achieved on this test.